 Lessons are offered from beginner to grade 8 standard, though of course it is up to the student whether they wish to take examinations.
-I recommend the earliest age to begin the saxophone to be 9-10 years due to the size and weight of the instrument, though this is dependent on the individual.
+I recommend the earliest age to begin the saxophone to be 9 or 10 years due to the size and weight of the instrument, though this is dependent on the individual.

-I recommend Jupiter as a good make for a learner’s first saxophone.
-New and second hand models can be found at Normans, who also offer specialist advice on beginner, intermediate and advanced models.
-The student will also need to purchase reeds (for beginners I recommend Rico, size 1.5), a neck strap (I recommend Neotech) to help support the instrument and perhaps a music stand for practicing.
+New and second hand beginner saxophones can be rented at Normans, to begin with, I recommend renting a saxophone from Woodwind & Reed (Cambridge) or Balaam's (Bury St. Edmunds) as this will keep inital costs down and give you the flexibility to switch models if required.
+The specialists at these shops can also offer specialist advice on beginner, intermediate and advanced models.
+The student will also need to purchase reeds (for beginners I recommend Rico, size 1.5 and 2), a neck strap (I recommend Neotech) to help support the instrument and a music stand for practicing.

-New and second hand instruments can be found at Normans or Balaam's (in Bury St Edmunds), who also offer specialist advice on beginner, intermediate and advanced models.
-Clarinetists will also need to purchase reeds (for beginners I recommend Rico, size 1.5), and a music stand.
+New and rental instruments can be found at Woodwind & Reed (in Cambridge) or Balaam's (in Bury St Edmunds), who also offer specialist advice on beginner, intermediate and advanced models.
+Clarinetists will also need to purchase reeds (for beginners I recommend Rico, size 1.5 and 2), and a music stand.

 Second-hand acoustic pianos can often be found very cheaply (or even for free) online on sites such as Preloved, though these will often require tuning and other (potentially costly) maintenance.

 Once the student has shown a solid interest in learning the piano (has achieved up to about grade 1 or 2 standard and shows continued enthusiasm) I highly recommend buying a good quality acoustic piano (it doesn't need to be brand new, but please seek advice from specialists - I recommend a visit to Cambridge Pianoforte).